 12th December 1960

 Sounding pretty much like a lot of the pop fodder that was in the charts back in those days, it does not bear the trademark sound that set Joe Meek’s records apart from the rest and was the only sizeable hit to appear on his label before it was abandoned due to financial difficulties.
 In fact the single would have sold better, had it not been for Triumph’s miniscule budget which was unable to fund the demand for the record.
 Cox toured Scandinavia to some degree of success, and was apparently very popular in both Denmark & Sweden, where he was backed by one of Joe Meek’s regular bands.
 (This was either The Outlaws, who later featured guitarist Richie Blackmore, or The Checkmates – there seems to be some confusion as to who actually got the gig.)
 But his notoriety abroad could not be matched back in the UK and despite moving to His Master’s Voice and reaching No.41 with “Along Came Caroline” just 2 months before his visit to Bridgwater, his days as a chart-bound pop star were numbered. (“Along Came Caroline” incidentally was a blatant re-write of “Angela Jones” – so much so that the character appears in the song’s lyrics.)
-Cox also recorded for Parlophone but with little success, despite continuing his career until 1967, consequently during the mid-60’s he eventually abandoned his singing career to concentrate on acting.
-In 1966 he appeared opposite Wilfred Brambell & Sid James in the apparently awful James Bond spoof “Where The Bullets Fly” as a character called Lt.Guyfawkes and was also kept busy with appearances in both TV plays and commercials.
+Cox also recorded for Parlophone but with little success, and continued his singing career sporadically until 1967.
+But he eventually decided to concentrate on acting and apart from kept busy with appearances in both TV plays and commercials, in 1966 he appeared opposite Wilfred Brambell & Sid James in the apparently awful James Bond spoof “Where The Bullets Fly” as a character called Lt.Guyfawkes.
 In 1976, he appeared in the filmed version of the musical “The Butterfly Ball” written by ex-Deep Purple bassist Roger Glover but soon afterwards Cox temporarily called time on his thespian career to work as a cruise ship entertainer.
 In later years he lived in both the States and New Zealand and worked regularly on New Zealand television under the name Michael James, a monicker that, according to one rock encyclopedia, was obtained following a mysterious experience with a ouiji board.

 More poetic licence from The Top Twenty’s ad men (see Paul Hanford above.)
 This time they triumphantly acclaim “Wow!
 A date with “Angela Jones!” on the concert’s poster.
 This comment obviously refers to Michael Cox’s big hit and does not suggest in any way that Ms Jones herself would be available for a curry, a couple of pints of pale ale and a quick grope by the changing room doors.